Psychiatric Rehabilitation Association

 Great people and organizations make a significant difference in the psychiatric rehabilitation community.
 Exceptional leaders inspire others, set the pace for performance, excel the movement and nurture success.
 PRA celebrates and recognize the accomplishments of our community through the Awards of Distinction and Dincin Fellowship Program.

-Nominations for the Awards of Distinction and PRA Dincin Fellows is open through Friday, April 1, 2016.
+Nominations for the Awards of Distinction are open through Monday, April 17, 2017.

 Awards of Distinction